 2. Do I really want a career change?

-If you’re unable to answer this question then perhaps it’s not the right time to switch jobs just yet!
+If you’re unable to answer this question, then perhaps it’s not the right time to switch jobs just yet.
 Some other questions to help determine whether you’re ready to ‘jump ship’ include:

-Have you done your research?
-Or is this a leap of faith into the unknown?
+Have you done your research, or is this a leap of faith into the unknown?

 Are you ready to start all over again?